darahvia/CS22-Final-Project/README.md

 BS in Computer Science
 CMSC 22 Final Project

-To be submitted on November 27, 2023
+To be submitted on December 10, 2023

 ## Installation
+1. Navigate to the directory where you want to save the repository.

-1. Clone the repository to your local machine:
+2. Clone the repository to your local machine:

    ```bash
    git clone https://github.com/darahvia/CS22-Final-Project.git